Data and education for Social Justice: Ivette M. Dubiel

 Learn more about Systemic Educational Equity, LLC’s Chief Equity Officer, Dr. Ivette M. Dubiel.
 In her role, she provides a wide range of equity-focused support, mentoring, and professional development to school districts across Illinois.
-Dr. Dubiel currently leads the Illinois Coalition of Education Equity Leaders and is a member of the Illinois State Board of Education, Diverse and Learner Ready Teacher Network.
-She also currently serves as an Adjunct Professor for two universities teaching theories of instructional approaches for diverse students, diversity and social justice, and critical transformative leadership at Lewis University and Aurora University.
+Dr. Dubiel currently leads the Illinois Coalition of Education Equity Leaders and is a member of the Illinois State Board of Education's Diverse and Learner Ready Teacher Network.
+She also currently serves as an Adjunct Professor at Lewis University and Aurora University, where she teaches theories of instructional approaches for diverse students, diversity and social justice, and critical transformative leadership.

 Do you feel that data should be discussed in terms of Social Justice?
 Why?

 Data provides critical information, tells a story, and allows us to make informed decisions to identify our areas of strength and needed improvement.
 With a social justice lens, data can aid us in advising the transformative shifts necessary to serve our stakeholders.

 Why is it important in your field of work?